 Whey Protein: Highest Quality Protein Source

+When it comes to protein supplements, it's hard to beat whey.
 Whey protein is one of the two major types of proteins derived from milk (the other being casein).
-Whey protein is the most bio-available of all food protein sources, meaning that it is more efficiently absorbed and used by the body than any other type.
-Whey protein is separated from casein during cheese production, and is then purified into whey protein concentrate (WPC) by removing fats, water, minerals and carbohydrates.
-Another stage of processing can further reduce the small amount of carbohydrate and fat that remains in WPC; this yields whey protein isolate (WPI).
-WPC's are typically 80% protein.
-WPI's are typically 90% protein.
-The non-protein portion consists of moisture, fat, carbs and minerals.
+It is considered the most bio-available of all food protein sources, meaning that it is more efficiently absorbed and used by the body than any other type of protein.
+Because of this, it's particularly beneficial to bodybuilders and athletes, who have a higher demand for protein in their diets.
+In order to make a whey protein supplement, the whey must first be separated from the casein during the cheese making process.
+It is then purified into whey protein concentrate (WPC) by removing any fats, water, minerals and carbohydrates that may be present.
+The purified concentrate then goes through another stage of processing where any remaining carbohydrates and fats are further reduced.
+This final step yields whey protein isolate (WPI).
+Whey protein concentrates are typically 80 percent protein while whey protein isolates are typically 90 percent protein.
+The non-protein portion consists of moisture, fat, carbohydrates and minerals.

 Whey Protein Benefits the Immune System and A Lean Healthy Body